Conservation

 Guatemala

-In the lush highlands of Guatemala lies a mountain forest so pristine that you can watch clouds swirl directly out from the emerald canopy.
+In the lush highlands of Guatemala lies a mountain forest so pristine that you can watch clouds swirl directly from the emerald canopy.
 This haven for endemic amphibians, highland birds, and diverse mammals is called Cerro Amay.
-It was 2005 when, poring over satellite imagery, Philip Tanimoto ‘discovered’ the largest intact tropical cloud forest without any legal protection in northern Central America.
-Although this mountain had never been surveyed for birds, his GIS habitat model predicted the endangered Horned Guan could be found here.
-Despite repeated surveys, this rare species was not verified at Cerro Amay until September 2024, when conservation ranger Pedro Us captured a grainy cell phone image after observing at least three individuals near each other.
+In 2005 Dr. Philip Tanimoto identified the largest intact yet unprotected tropical cloud forest in northern Central America.
+In a spatial model, he predicted that the endangered Horned Guan could be found here.
+Owing to the remote inaccessibility of the dense forest, this rare species was not verified until September 2024, when our forest ranger, Pedro Us, took a grainy but conclusive cell phone photo proving the existence of the Horned Guan.
+The photo was taken precisely in the area modeled as optimal habitat.

 Media